mranoncoder/mranoncoder/README.md

-# Hey i am Abol! 👋
-## I am a full-time developer :)

-### Let me tell you more about my self:
+#Hi there!

-I'm a very creative person, and start with very young age, to build my own businesses to find new ways to make people's lives easier.
+I'm Abolfazl, and I'm a very creative person.
+I started building my own businesses when I was very young, and I've always been interested in finding new ways to make people's lives easier.

-I have started with programming in 2015, already with very young age, I started to sell Telegram bots and small websites.
+I've been programming since 2015, and since then, I've been selling Telegram bots and small websites.

-In 2019, I started as an Android and IOS developer in the company René Knipshild, in addition I programmed small apps privately as a hobby and published them in Google Play, in a very short time I could get more than 100k installations for my apps.
+In 2019, I started as an Android and iOS developer at René Knipshild.
+In addition to this work, I programmed small apps privately as a hobby and published them in Google Play.
+In a short time, I could get more than 100k installations for my apps!
+That's when I decided to develop games.

-In 2020, I decided to develop games and that's how I got the idea of BotStation to set up a game development company.
+That's how the idea for BotStation came up—to set up a game development company where we can build on our experience as app developers by creating both games and blockchain apps that people love using!

-In 2021, I was interested in blockchain already from very young ages, with the trend of NFTs in 2021 become the interest much stronger, so I started to deal with it more.
-I could be involved in several projects as a blockchain app developer in a very short time, since I could gather a lot of knowledge in the field of NFTs and blockchain, I also gave NFT advice to projects.
+In 2021, blockchain became much more interesting for me since it has become the trend of NFTs—and that's where my interest really picked up again.
+Since then, I've worked on several projects as a blockchain app developer; most recently with [company name].

-All these achievements led me to found one of the first Web3 companies in Germany and help companies to grow in the web3 industry to make their businesses grow economically.
+All these achievements led me to found one of the first Web3 companies in Germany; now we're helping other companies grow

-I also really enjoy helping people to learn new things, so I started to give Solidity courses and many other useful videos on social media which helps companies and young people to grow their careers

 ``` php
 while(!successfull){